-(For teachers who wish to be considered for progression to point 1 of the Upper Pay Range from 1 September.....)
+(For teachers who wish to be considered for progression to point 1 of the Upper Pay Range from 1 September 20....)

+Name:

+TR Number: \\\\\

-NAME: TR NUMBER: I confirm my wish to be assessed for progression onto the Upper Pay Range with effect from $I^{st}$ September 20 I understand that a decision on my progression will be based on an assessment of whether I am highly competent in all elements of the relevant standards, and whether my achievements and contribution to the school are substantial and sustained.
-I am aware of the school's definition of these criteria having read the agreed Teachers' Pay Policy.
+I confirm my wish to be assessed for progression onto the Upper Pay Range with effect from Ist September 20.....

+I understand that a decision on my progression will be based on an assessment of whether I am highly competent in all elements of the relevant standards, and whether my achievements and contribution to the school are substantial and sustained.
+I am aware of the school's definition of these criteria having read Section 6.4.3 of the school's agreed Teachers' Pay Policy.

 I am also aware applications will include the results of appraisals, including any recommendation on pay.
-In addition I wish to submit the following summary of evidence designed to demonstrate that I have met the assessment criteria.
-I have noted that in order for the assessment to be robust and transparent, it should be evidence-based.
+In addition, I wish to submit the following summary of evidence designed to demonstrate that I have met the assessment criteria.

+I have noted that in order for the assessment to be robust and transparent, it should be evidencebased.
 As such I have ensured my submissions are mainly paper evidence based.

-As I have been absent, through (sickness, disability or maternity), I wish to cite written evidence from a 3 year period before the date of my application, from this school and other schools, in support of my application. (delete if not relevant) I have provided a summary of the evidence from my teaching practice below that I believe demonstrates that I am highly competent in all elements of the relevant standards and that my contributions to the school are substantial and sustained.
-Teacher signature: Date: TO BE RETURNED TO THE CEO NO LATER THAN
+As I have been absent, through \(sickness, disability or maternity), I wish to cite written evidence from a 3 year period before the date of my application, from this school and other schools, in support of my application.\ (delete if not relevant)

+I have provided a summary of the evidence from my teaching practice below that I believe demonstrates that I am highly competent in all elements of the relevant standards and that my contributions to the school are substantial and sustained.

+Teacher signature: \\\\\ Date: \\\\\

+TO BE RETURNED TO THE SCHOOL HEADTEACHER NO LATER THAN......
+APPLICATIONS RETURNED AFTER THIS DATE WILL NOT BE CONSIDERED.
 I.Meets all Teacher Standards

-CEOs decision: met / not met

 2. Impacts on pupil progress

-CEOs decision: met / not met

 3. Impacts on wider outcomes for pupils

-CEOs decision: met / not met

 4.Improvements in specific elements of practice, such as behaviour management or lesson planning

-CEOs decision: met / not met

 5. Impact on effectiveness of teachers and other staff

-CEOs decision: met / not met

 6.Wider contribution to the school

-CEOs decision: met / not met